 Posted on behalf of Phillips Disability, P.C. on Jul 29, 2015 in Qualifying Conditions

 If you suffer from a mental disability, it can often be difficult to hold down gainful employment.
 Fortunately, these types of illnesses do qualify for Social Security Disability (SSD) benefits however, they may be more difficult to secure.

-If you are having trouble getting the disability benefits you need for a mental illness, our disability benefits lawyers can help you appeal your denied claim.
+If you are having trouble getting the disability benefits you need for a mental illness, a Phoenix Social Security disability benefits lawyer from Phillips Disability can help you appeal your denied claim.
 We can help you build a strong case detailing the effects your disability has on your ability to perform everyday tasks needed for a job.